-Social science gives rise to a broad range of axiological, ontological, epistemological and methodological issues.
+Social science gives rise to a broad range of axiological, ontological, epistemological, and methodological issues.
 The general aim of the philosophy of social science is to address these issues in a way that promotes social research.
-In keeping with this aim, the course provides an introduction to central questions in the philosophy of science focused on showing their relevance for research design and practice.
+In keeping with this, the course gives an introduction to central questions in the philosophy of science focused on showing their relevance for research design and practice.

 Knowledge of central issues and approaches in the philosophy of science in general, and the philosophy of social science in particular.